-2016 2015
+2017 2016

-Revenue bond interest expense \$ 7,052,934 \$ 7,385,974
+Revenue bond interest expense \$ 6,690,549 \$ 7,052,934

-GEFA interest expense 1,488,071 1,563,520
+GEFA interest expense 1,406,618 1,488,071

-Amortization of issuance costs (289,074) (404,689)
+Amortization of issuance costs (162,218) (289,074)

-Fiscal agent fees 4,423 4,393
+Fiscal agent fees 4,549 4,423

+Total \$ 7,939,498 \$ 8,256,354

-Gain on disposal of property and equipment - As vehicles and equipment reach or exceed their useful lives and it becomes impracticable to continue to repair and maintain them, those items are declared to be surplus property and are sold at public auction.
-However, some property that becomes surplus is unique to Water/Sewer Utilities and is of virtually no value on the open market.
-Such property can only be sold for scrap value, or in some cases, simply disposed of.
-During 2016, we realized a net loss of \$168,845 on surplus property.
+Gain on disposal of property and equipment - As vehicles and equipment reach or exceed their useful lives and it becomes impracticable to continue to repair and maintain them, or when they are no longer of any use or value to the Authority, those items are declared to be surplus property and are sold at auction.
+During the year, the Authority made use of an on-line auction (Gov.deals) to sell its surplus property.
+Occasionally, property that becomes surplus is of virtually no value on the open market and can only be sold for scrap value, or in some cases, simply disposed of.
+The Authority makes every reasonable effort to achieve the maximum net profit possible from the sale of all surplus items.
+During FY 2017, we realized a net gain of \$117,803 on the sale of surplus property.

-Capital Contributions consist of the items listed in the table on the following page.
-The Authority assesses Impact Fees designed to recover a fair proportionate share of the costs of system improvements needed to serve new growth and development.
-For residential use, anyone subscribing for initial use of water service pays \$700 per equivalent dwelling unit (EDU), and anyone initially connecting onto the sewer system pays \$2,700 per EDU.
+Capital Contributions consist of the items listed in the table below.
+The Authority assesses Impact Fees designed to recover a fair proportionate share of the costs of 'system improvements' needed to serve new growth and development.
+For residential use, anyone subscribing for initial use of water service pays \$700 per equivalent dwelling unit ("EDU"), and anyone initially connecting onto the sewer system pays \$2,700 per EDU.
 The commercial/industrial fees are \$350 per EDU for water and \$1,350 per EDU for sewer.
 The Authority defines one EDU to be 300 gallons per household per day.
 Impact fees are only expended for qualifying system improvements and to make debt service payments on such improvements.

-Contributions for project costs are paid to the Authority to cover the expense of improvements made to serve specific developments.
+Contributions for project costs, shown below, are paid to the Authority to cover the expense of improvements made to serve specific developments.
 Contributions in kind represent the value of assets deeded over to the Authority by developers.

-2016 2015
+2017 2016

+Impact fees \$ 5,076,123 \$ 3,376,469

-Impact fees Contributions for project costs \$ 3,376,469 2,017,301 \$ 3,433,352 3,888,394
+Contributions for project costs 3,231,733 2,017,301

-Contributions in kind 282,918 2,805,877
+Contributions in kind 497,756 282,918

-Total \$ 5,676,688 \$ 10,127,623
+Total \$ 8,805,612 \$ 5,676,688

 As the graph below shows, capital contributions in recent years have decreased significantly from a high point of \$30.5 million reached in 2007, reflecting a steep decline in the construction of new houses and commercial development.
-The increased amounts in Contributions in the most recent three years reflect an increase in new construction, after six years of continued decline.
+The increased amounts in contributions in the most recent four years reflect an increase in new construction, after six years of continued decline.